 The Group operates in Hong Kong and Mainland China and is exposed to foreign exchange risk arising from various currency exposures primarily with respect to RMB and United States dollars.
 Foreign exchange risk arises from future commercial transactions, recognised assets and liabilities and net investments in operations in Mainland China.
 The Group manages foreign exchange risk by closely monitoring the movements of the foreign currency rates and entering into forward contracts whenever appropriate.

 CAPITAL STRUCTURE

-Except for the redeemption of the redeemable convertible preference shares as detailed in note 32(a) to the financial statements, there was no material change in the Group's capital structure.
+During the Year, there was no material change in the Group's capital structure.

 PLEDGE OF ASSETS AND CONTINGENT LIABILITIES